Back to Blogs

 3. The overall growth of the online gaming industry at a global level

-Southeast Asia and Latin America are the two hottest growing markets for online games.
-The online games market in Southeast Asia generated more than $4.3 billion in revenue in 2019, growing year-on-year with a growth rate of 13.9%.
+South-east Asia and Latin America are the two hottest growing markets for online games.
+The online games market in South-east Asia generated more than $4.3 billion revenue in 2019, growing year-on-year with a growth rate of 13.9%.
 The rollout of 5G will accelerate the adoption of mobile games but due to extended lockdown periods, the actual deployment of 5G is hard to predict and several western markets expect delays.

 Great opportunity for advertisers

 The online gaming inventory has emerged as a secure space for advertisers to reach their target audience.
-To reduce anxiety & stress levels, users are increasingly indulging in online gaming which means that in-game ads are bound to have a larger reach.
+In order to reduce the anxiety & stress levels, users are increasingly indulging in online gaming which means that in-game ads are bound to have a larger reach.
 A report by MiQ reveals that since the beginning of the pandemic, there has been a 60% increase in impression opportunities on gaming apps and domains.
 The United States has the largest impression opportunity followed by the UK.

 Conclusion